Root Career Education Travel Health Wealth Music Poem HTPC Tennis Database Scripts Speak at SQLPASS Present to NASA, Robot14

 • 2) Having no money at all guarantees a miserable life.

 The four pillars of successful wealth management are: knowledge, intelligence, independent-thinking and discipline.
-Historically the people who rise up above crowd are people who A) has the ability, B) sees the opportunity and effectively uses the opportunity, C) plus a little luck of the era.
-Be bold, be right, be careful, execute!
-You will have a good result.
+Historically the people who managed to rise up above crowd are A) has the ability, B) sees the opportunity and effectively uses it, C) plus a little luck of the time and destiny.

 Volunteer free service for the underprivileged: